Michael Henderson (author)

-Michael Henderson (born 15 March 1932) is an English journalist and the author of ten books, the latest being No Enemy To Conquer – Forgiveness in An Unforgiving World with a foreword by the Dalai Lama.
-His books on forgiveness are regularly used in academic courses on conflict resolution.
-He lives in Westward Ho! in North Devon, England.
+Michael Henderson (15 March 1932 – 6 May 2022) was an English journalist and the author of 14 books.
+No Enemy To Conquer – Forgiveness in An Unforgiving World (2009) had a foreword by the Dalai Lama.
+The former BBC war correspondent Martin Bell described the book as "a thoughtful guidebook to the troubled times we live in".
+Henderson's books on forgiveness are regularly used in academic courses on conflict resolution.
+He lived in Westward Ho! in North Devon, England, and Taunton, Somerset, from 2018.